antublue/test-engine/README.md

 ## What is a `Store` ?

-A `Store` is a static Object that allow sharing of named resources between tests.
+A `Store` is a thread-safe convenience object that allow sharing of named resources between tests.

 - [Store.java](/api/src/main/java/org/antublue/test/engine/api/Store.java)

-A common usage is shared resource synchronization.

-For complex usage of `Store`, you can use the `Store.getLock()`.

 ## How to lock shared resources?